Learn why leading HR professionals trust ekincare! Explore Now

 A sample image representation of the health benefits preferences of a diverse workforce.

-Employers can think of adding team-based challenges, gamification, fitness sessions that combine yoga, aerobics, and relaxation techniques, etc. to employee wellness programs.
+Employers can think of adding team-based challenges, gamification, fitness sessions that combine yoga, aerobics, relaxation techniques, etc. to employee wellness programs.
+Integrating fitness wearables to better track health information can be useful as well.

 Here are a few essential components for an employee health benefits strategy.